eclipse/editdor/README.md

 - Editing the Thing Description / Thing Model
 - Validating the Thing Description / ThingModel
 - Exporting the Thing Description / ThingModel from the visual representation into JSON-LD
-- Reading/writing/observing exposed properties value exposed by a proxy
+- Reading/writing/observing exposed properties' values exposed by a proxy (anything that can translate a protocol to HTTP)

 ## Technologies